tesseractcollective/react-graphql-docs/FlexForm.md

 If you want to use something different you can specify which field to use by setting the `config.relationshipMeta?.labelField`.

-##### USE CASE: I have a view that I exposed in hasura and need to modify the table the view is over
-##### USE CASE: I have a relationship that isn't exposed in my graphql layer and need to connect two tables
-##### USE CASE: I want to provide a where clause to filter the query for on particular relationship
-##### USE CASE: I want to override the fragment/config used on this form from the default one found by react-graphql-ui

 ### `insertConfig: HasuraDataConfig`
 Pass in a separate config for insert statments to use instead of the config